Special offer

 • Fiduciary: Fiduciary accountants work for a trust or estate.

-• Governmental: Governmental accountants work for organizations within the government, such as the Internal Revenue Service.
+• Governmental: Governmental accountants work for government agencies, such as the Internal Revenue Service.
 They can work for government organizations on every level, including local, state and federal.

 • Forensic: Forensic accountants prepare financial information for litigation.

-• Management: Management accountants work with high-level executives to make business decisions and help with budgeting.
+• Management: Management accountants collaborate with senior executives to inform business decisions and support budgeting.

 How to hire an accountant

-If you decide to hire an accountant for your company, these steps can help:
+If you decide to hire an accountant for your company, the following steps can be helpful:

-2. Identify your accounting needs to help narrow down what you need from your accountant.
+2. Identify any company-specific accounting needs to help narrow down what key skills your accountant needs to perform their duties effectively.

-4. Write your criteria for the ideal candidate, including the preferred education, certifications, skills and experience.
+4. List your desired criteria for the ideal candidate, including preferred education, certifications, skills and experience.

 5. Create a detailed job description for the vacancy.

-6. Post the job listing and promote it in multiple places to get a large number of applicants.
+6. Post the job listing and promote it across multiple channels to attract applicants.

-7. Review applications to look for the skills and experience you identify as necessary.
+7. Review applications to identify which candidates have the skills and experience you are looking for.

-8. Prepare standard accountant interview questions that let you evaluate accounting skills.
+8. Prepare standard accounting interview questions that allow you to evaluate accounting skills.

 9. Evaluate how well each interviewee matches your preferred qualifications to narrow down your choices.